lgauthie/mar-fmnet/README.md

 this becomes really import; it keeps access to system parameters from becoming completely ridiculous.

+All of these parameters that are getting linked now will be discussed in later sections.

+The one parameter I would like to talk about now is the "mrs_real/noteon".
+Both envelopes have been linked to the same control so both can be triggered at the same time.
+The same thing happens with the oscillators "mrs_bool/noteon".

 ```python
 def _init_fm(self):
     # Map Osc1 Controls